The Ellen Show star Stephen 'tWitch' Boss dies aged 40

-The dancer was best known for DJing on The Ellen DeGeneres Show and for his TikTok videos.
+The dancer and father-of-three was best known for DJing on The Ellen DeGeneres Show and for his TikTok videos.

-According to TMZ, the 40-year-old was found dead at a LA hotel on Tuesday in what appears to have been a suicide.
+The sad news was confirmed by his wife Allison Holker Boss in a heartbreaking statement to PEOPLE.

 View this post on Instagram

+TMZ first reported the news of Stephen’s death, revealing he was found dead in a hotel room in Los Angeles on Tuesday.

+While Stephen’s cause of death has not yet been confirmed, the outlet are reporting it as an apparent suicide.

-The outlet reported that Stephen’s wife Allison Holker Boss ran to an LAPD station on Tuesday.
+According to TMZ, Stephen’s wife Allison ran to an LAPD station on Tuesday.

 She was reportedly frantic because her husband had left home without his car – which was out of the ordinary for him.